 Keep your tool, battery pack and charger in good repair by adopting a regular maintenance program.
-After six months to one year, depending on use, return the tool, battery pack and charger to a MILWAUKEE service facility for:
+Inspect your tool for issues such as undue noise, misalignment or binding of moving parts, breakage of parts, or any other condition that may affect the tool operation.
+Return the tool, battery pack, and charger to a MILWAUKEE® service facility for repair.
+After six months to one year, depending on use, return the tool, battery pack and charger to a MILWAUKEE® service facility for inspection.

-- Lubrication - Mechanical inspection and cleaning (gears, spindles, bearings, housing, etc.) - Electrical inspection (battery pack, charger, motor) - Testing to assure proper mechanical and electrical operation

 If the tool does not start or operate at full power with a fully charged battery pack, clean the contacts on the battery pack.
-If the tool still does not work properly, return the tool, charger and battery pack, to a MILWAUKEE service facility for repairs.

-WARNING To reduce the risk of personal injury and damage, never immerse your tool, battery pack or charger in liquid or allow a liquid to flow inside them.
+If the tool still does not work properly, return the tool, charger and battery pack, to a MILWAUKEE® service facility for repairs.
+AWARNING To reduce the risk of personal injury and damage, never immerse your tool, battery pack or charger in liquid or allow a liquid to flow inside them.